The Bankrate promise

 Conventional vs. FHA rates

 While your interest rate is primarily determined by your credit score, the type of loan can also be a factor.
-FHA loans sometimes have more favorable rates.
-Currently, the average 30-year fixed mortgage rate for a conventional conforming loan is 6.820%, according to Bankrate’s national survey of large lenders.
-The average 30-year fixed FHA mortgage rate is 5.960%.
+FHA loans sometimes have more favorable interest rates, but the annual percentage rate (APR), which encompasses the interest rate plus fees, might be higher.

 How to decide which is right for you